 Update, 14 September 20

 We are continuing to explore strategies to augment the supply of disposable N95 FFRs by leveraging reusable EHMRs and appropriate filter cartridges.
 The Strategic National Stockpile (SNS) plans to purchase EHMRs and filter cartridges for storage and distribution.
 NIOSH is assisting the SNS to develop this nation-wide distribution strategy.
 In collaboration with the SNS, NIOSH has prepared a Federal Register Notice to request information from the public regarding the deployment and use of EHMRs in healthcare settings and emergency medical services organizations during the COVID-19 crisis.
 This Federal Register Notice was posted on 09/14/2020.
 As such, this blog has been closed to comments.
-Please consider providing input to the Federal Register Notice (closing on October 14, 2020) by submitting responses to Dr. Lee Greenawald, NIOSH, 626 Cochrans Mill Road, Building 141, Pittsburgh, PA 15236, or email@example.com.
+Please consider providing input to the Federal Register Notice (deadline extended to December 14, 2020) by submitting responses to Dr. Lee Greenawald, NIOSH, 626 Cochrans Mill Road, Building 141, Pittsburgh, PA 15236, or firstname.lastname@example.org.

 Lee Greenawald, PhD, is a Physical Scientist in the NIOSH National Personal Protective Technology Laboratory.